-- 1. The insurance approach covers a social benefit scheme where: - (a) The social benefit scheme is intended to be fully funded from contributions, by or on behalf of the beneficiary, in accordance with paragraphs 2 and 3 below; and - (b) There is evidence that the public sector entity manages the scheme in the same way as an issuer of insurance contracts, in accordance with paragraphs 4 and 5 below, including assessing the financial performance and financial position of the scheme on a regular basis. - 2.
-A social benefit scheme is intended to be fully funded from contributions when: - (a) The legislation or other arrangement governing the social benefit scheme provides for the scheme to be funded by contributions or levies paid by or on behalf of either the potential beneficiaries or those whose activities create or exacerbate the risks, together with investment returns arising from the contributions or levies; and - (b) One or more of the following indicators (individually or in combination) is satisfied: - (i) Contribution rates or levy rates are reviewed (and, where appropriate, adjusted in line with the scheme's funding policy), either on a regular basis or when specified criteria are met, with the aim of ensuring that the revenue from contributions and levies will be sufficient to fully fund the social benefit scheme; and/or - (ii) Social benefit levels are reviewed (and, where appropriate, adjusted in line with the scheme's funding policy), either on a regular basis or when specified criteria are met, with the aim of ensuring that the levels of social benefits provided will not exceed the level of funding available from contributions or levies.
+- 1. The insurance approach covers a social benefit scheme where: - (a) The social benefit scheme is intended to be fully funded from contributions, by or on behalf of the beneficiary, in accordance with paragraphs 2 and 3 of this section; and - (b) There is evidence that the public sector entity manages the scheme in the same way as an issuer of insurance contracts, in accordance with paragraphs 4 and 5 of this section, including assessing the financial performance and financial position of the scheme on a regular basis. - 2.
+A social benefit scheme is intended to be fully funded from contributions when: - (a) The legislation or other arrangement governing the social benefit scheme provides for the scheme to be funded by contributions or levies paid by or on behalf of either the potential beneficiaries or those whose activities create or exacerbate the social risks which are mitigated by the social benefit scheme, together with investment returns arising from the contributions or levies; and - (b) One or more of the following indicators (individually or in combination) is satisfied: - (i) Contribution rates or levy rates are reviewed (and, where appropriate, adjusted in line with the scheme's funding policy), either on a regular basis or when specified criteria are met, with the aim of ensuring that the revenue from contributions or levies will be sufficient to fully fund the social benefit scheme; and/or - (ii) Social benefit levels are reviewed (and, where appropriate, adjusted in line with the scheme's funding policy), either on a regular basis or when specified criteria are met, with the aim of ensuring that the levels of social benefits provided will not exceed the level of funding available from contributions or levies.